 All resident students must participate in a meal plan.

-Students are welcome to eat in any of the dining facilities: Mund Dining Hall, InterMetzo, Dutchmen Den, and the Café in the Arnold Sports Center.
+Students are welcome to eat in any of the dining facilities: Mund Dining Hall, InterMetzo, and Dutchmen Den.
 Each offers a wide variety of dining options.

 There are students, particularly student teachers and individuals with off-campus internships, who must miss meals because of their schedules.
 In these cases, the following conditions apply: